TEQUILA TALK with Joe Walsh & Cliff Schecter

-Thank you Ellie Leonard, Noble Blend, Dorothy Neustater 🇨🇦❤️🇨🇦, Claire Cirolia, Dave from California, and many others for tuning into my live video with Cliff Schecter and Blue Amp Media!
+Thank you Ellie Leonard, Dana DuBois, Lawrence Winnerman, Caro Henry, Keith Conrad, and many others for tuning into my live video with Cliff Schecter, Julie Roginsky, and Blue Amp Media!
 Join me for my next live video in the app.

 Playback speed